Online shopping scams involve scammers pretending to be legitimate online sellers, either with a fake website or a fake ad on a genuine retailer site.

 The biggest tip-off that a retail website is a scam is the method of payment.
 Scammers will often ask you to pay using a money order, pre-loaded money card, or wire transfer, but if you send your money this way, it’s unlikely you will see it again or receive your purchased item.

 A newer version of online shopping scams involves the use of social media platforms to set up fake online stores.
 They open the store for a short time, often selling fake branded clothing or jewellery.
 After making a number of sales, the stores disappear.
 They also use social media to advertise their fake website, so do not trust a site just because you have seen it advertised or shared on social media.
 The best way to detect an fake trader or social media online shopping scam is to search for reviews before purchasing.

 - A product is advertised at an unbelievably low price, or advertised to have amazing benefits or features that sound too good to be true.

 - The other party insists on immediate payment, or payment by electronic funds transfer or a wire service.
 They may insist that you pay up-front for vouchers before you can access a cheap deal or a give-away.

 The social media based store is very new and selling products at very low prices.
 The store may have limited information about delivery and other policies.

 - An online retailer does not provide adequate information about privacy, terms and conditions of use, dispute resolution or contact details.
 The seller may be based overseas, or the seller does not allow payment through a secure payment service such as PayPal or a credit card transaction.

-- Check if the website or online auction site has a refund or returns policy, and that their policies sound fair.
+Check if the website or social media page has a refund or returns policy, and that their policies sound fair.
 The better online shopping and auction sites have detailed complaint or dispute handling processes in case something goes wrong.